proinsias/proinsias.github.io/_posts/2017/2017-02-02-PSQL-Copy-export-query-results-to-a-csv.md

 ---
 layout: single
-title: "PSQL: Export Query Results To A CSV"
+title: 'PSQL: Export Query Results To A CSV'
 date: 2017-02-02 20:57
 modified: 2017-02-02 20:57
 categories: til
 tags:
     - psql
     - sql
     - til
 ---

 Digging through the results of queries in Postgres's `psql` is great if you